 Why, as a child entirely dominated by the adults around me, do my schooldays have to matter?
-I left a Secondary Modern School in 1961 with no qualifications because my life in the preceding five years had been unstable.
+I left a Secondary Modern School in 1961 with no qualifications because my life in the preceding five years had been bad.
 My stepfather made childhood hell and there was no joy in going home.
-Nobody, including my mother, saw education as more than a daily routine that kids go through.
+Because nobody, including my mother, saw education as more than a daily routine that kids go through.
 I cannot think of a single person in my street of council houses who had any educational objectives; postmen, drivers, why would they need an education?
 Fortunately, I was a avid reader of books picked up for pence at rummage sales.
 Robinson Crusoe took me to the Pacific Ocean.

 11 Plus failures can succeed

 Failing an exam is not the end of the world.
 It also begs the question as to what is success.
-For certain, it cannot only be measured in academic qaulifications.
+For certain, it cannot only be measured in academic qualifications.
 Writing books is my current focus but I can hardly call it a success based upon sales.
 The answer, I think, is simply a readiness to learn no matter what age.
 That means you take an interest in people, in their story and travails.
 It also suggests that you understand that education is lifelong; no matter how bad your start in life, you can still become a well rounded person in our open and albeit imperfect society.

 The power of the internet

 Consequently, I realise now that being labeled as a failure at the age of eleven years is really damaging.
 Through the internet it is now apparent that I am not alone.
 Because lots of you out there went through this.
 I sincerely hope that you found a way to brush it off and find fulfillment.